 How do you think you would fare in the top-of-mind test in your business category?
 How many members of your target audience know and recall your name?
 Would it be the first one that would come to mind?
 When your brand is top-of-mind, you will be more likely to be who they turn to when they need your product or service.

 Be careful, though.
 You must be sure to have top-of-mind awareness for the good reasons.
-After the Exxon Valdez ran aground in Alaska causing a massive environmental disaster in 1989, Exxon achieved very high brand awareness for very negative reasons.
+After the Exxon Valdez ran aground in Alaska causing a massive environmental disaster in 1989, Exxon achieved excellent brand awareness for negative reasons.
 You can read more about the company’s reputational damage in this article from The New York Times.

 There are countless examples of local companies getting into hot water in area news because of some sort of scandal perpetuated by an owner or employee.